manthanpatel98/Covid-19-Detection/README.md

 * **Dense Layer(6272,128):** Here Flattened array will be passed to 128 neurons in the Hidden Layer with applying 'relu' Activation Function **====>** Output: (128).
 * **Dense Layer(128,2):** Output of 128 Neurons is passed to 2 Neurons with Activation Function 'softmax' which will help in deciding final output. **====>** Output: (2).

+* Here, The **Images are converted into different dimensions according to applied different Mathematical Equations** based on Conv2D layer, MaxPolling and Padding.

 ---

 ## **Loss & Accuracy:**